 The California Southern Railroad, a subsidiary of the Atchison, Topeka and Santa Fe Railway, was the first railroad through Cajon Pass.
 The line through the pass was built in the early 1880s to connect the present-day cities of Barstow and San Diego.
 Today the Union Pacific Railroad and BNSF Railway (the successor to the Santa Fe) use the pass to reach Los Angeles and San Bernardino as part of the Southern Transcon.
 Due to the many trains, scenery and easy access, it is a popular location for railfans, and many photographs of trains on Cajon Pass appear in books and magazines.

-September 19th, 2024, BNSF 4196 leads a stack train as they approach the Summit of Cajon Pass in Southern California
+A BNSF freight and a BNSF rock train pass each other at the Summit of Cajon Pass in southern California

-September 19th, 2024, BNSF 4196 leads a stack train as they approach the Summit of Cajon Pass in southern California and the BNSF Cajon Subdivision at dusk.
+September 20th, 2024, A BNSF freight and a BNSF rock train pass each other at the Summit of Cajon Pass in southern California and the BNSF Cajon Subdivision.

 According to Wikipedia: Cajon Pass is a mountain pass between the San Bernardino Mountains to the east and the San Gabriel Mountains to the west in Southern California.
 Created by the movements of the San Andreas Fault, it has an elevation of 3,777 ft (1,151 m).
 Located in the Mojave Desert, the pass is an important link from the Greater San Bernardino Area to the Victor Valley, and northeast to Las Vegas.
 The Cajon Pass area is on the Pacific Crest Trail.